 If you are going to make a donation to a charity, consider appreciated stock rather than cash, because a donation of appreciated stock gives you more tax benefit.

 It works like this:

 - Benefit 1.
 You deduct the fair market value of the stock as a charitable donation.

 - Benefit 2.
 You don’t pay any of the taxes you would have had to pay if you sold the stock.

 If you could sell a publicly traded stock at a loss, do not give that loss-deduction stock to a 501(c)(3) charity.
 Why?
 If you sell the stock, you have a tax loss that you can deduct.
-If you give the stock to a charity, you get no deduction for the loss—in other words, you can just kiss that tax-reducing loss goodbye.
+If you give the stock to a charity, you get no deduction for the loss—in other words, you miss out on that tax-reducing loss.